 Getting the bird bath ready

-The little bird bath accessory was quite deep so we added some river sand.
+The bath was quite deep so we added some river sand.
 The river sand acts as a natural filter and birds seem to prefer a bath that mimics shallow puddles.

-Oh and if you prefer to buy rather than DIY, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing craft ideas to share with you 😉
+Oh and if you’re looking for some of the things we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
+But don’t worry it won’t come out of your pocket, and it helps us make more amazing crafts to share with you 😉

 Until next time, hope you have a beautiful, creative week